1willcobb/Tech_Blog/README.md

 ## Contributions
   You are welcome to contribute!
+I look forward to hearing from you

 ## Questions
   Please reach out to me if you have any questions about the functionality of the app or installation